 Inflammatory breast cancer is a rare and aggressive type of breast cancer that grows and spreads quickly.
 It doesn’t usually present with a distinct lump like other forms of breast cancer, but instead, the skin of the breast becomes red, swollen, and warm.
 This condition results from cancer cells blocking the lymphatic vessels in the skin of the breast.
 Inflammatory breast cancer is often diagnosed at a later stage due to its rapid growth.

-How is Inflammatory Breast Cancer Diagnosed?
+How Is Inflammatory Breast Cancer Diagnosed?

 - Stage II: Cancer spreads to nearby lymph nodes.